 Our marketing expenses consist primarily of market research studies, salaries, benefits and professional fees related to building our marketing capabilities.
-We anticipate increases in marketing expenses as we add personnel and continue to develop and prepare for the potential commercialization of our product candidates.
+We anticipate substantial increases in marketing expenses as we continue to develop and prepare for the potential commercialization of our product candidates, including the addition of marketing and hospital-focused sales personnel to market our products to physicians, nurses, hospitals, group purchasing organizations and third-party payors.